Rockall: Circumnavigations

 The "Round Rockall" sailing race, sponsored by Galway Bay Sailing Club, runs from Galway, Ireland, around Rockall and back.
 It was held in 2012 to coincide with the finish of the 2011–12 Volvo Ocean Race around the world.

 The 2015–2016 Clipper Round the World Yacht Race race 12 from New York to Derry was extended around Rockall despite previous promises to crew from Sir Robin Knox-Johnston that this would not happen again after the race to Danang.
 In July, 2022, the 2019–2020 Clipper Round the World Race (delayed for 2 years by COVID) was again extended on Leg 8 to go around Rockall before completing the leg at the mouth of the River Foyle in Ireland.
 The fleet had crossed the Atlantic in record time, and the City docks in Derry had no room for the fleet of 11 boats to berth.
-The race organizers sent the fleet around Rockall in order to extend the leg by approximately one day's sailing time to clear the docks in Derry.
+The race organisers sent the fleet around Rockall in order to extend the leg by approximately one day's sailing time to clear the docks in Derry.

 In 2017, the Safehaven Marine team led by Frank Kowalski set a world record for the Long Way Round Circumnavigation of Ireland via Rockall.
 The Barracuda-style naval patrol, search, and rescue vessel Thunder Child completed the route in 34 hours, 1 minute, and 47 seconds.
 Set in an anti-clockwise direction, the new record – the first of its kind – is now subject to ratification by Irish Sailing and the Union Internationale Motonautique, the world governing board for all powerboat activity.